-Guava is a low-branching fast-growing evergreen shrub that can grow onto a small tree, 3-6m high.
+Guava is a low-branching fast-growing evergreen shrub that can grow into a small tree, 3-6m high.
 Young green shoots are angular.
 It has pliable branches and smooth peeling bark.
-The opposite, oblong-oval leaves, 10-15cm long, with serrated margins are smooth and finely pubescent on the upper and under sides respectively.
-The species is allelopathic and forms a beneficial mycorrhizal association.
-The root system extends beyond the drip line.
+The opposite oblong-oval leaves, 10-15cm long with 10-15 pairs of secondary veins, have serrated margins and are smooth and finely pubescent on the upper and under sides respectively.
+The species is allelopathic, forms a beneficial mycorrhizal association, and has a root system that extends beyond the drip line.

 Adapted to a wide variety of soils but poor soils result in lower yields.
 Best pH is 5-7 and although they will grow above this range, deficiency symptoms for Fe and Zn can be expected.
 Although they perform best with well-drained soils they can tolerate some waterlogging.

-There are many varieties worldwide, but some available in Australia are: Pink supreme, Thai white (few seeds), China pear and Mexican cream.
+As a mainly cross-pollinating species, there is considerable genetic heterogeneity across plants.
+Nursery stock are often seedlings, but some named varieties available in Australia are: Pink supreme, Thai white (few seeds), China pear and Mexican cream, with many more internationally.

 They grow best in full sun and respond well to ample fertilization.
 When young they should be given 100-200g of NPK 3-4 times pa.
-When mature, fertilizer is usually given after harvest, increasing for tree size.
+When mature, fertilizer is usually given after harvest, increasing according to tree size.
 One rule of thumb is 180g of 10:6:10 NPK/cm of trunk diameter at knee height.
 Micronutrients will also need to be given in the poor soils in coastal WA.
+Two calcium nitrate sprays (0.6%) 60-80 days after anthesis & again a fortnight later can increase the flesh sugar/acidity ratio & post-harvest storage life.
 Weed control is crucial with young plants and as always, mulching helps.

 Guava is a hardy plant but if strong winds are common it will benefit from windbreaks, especially for those plants propagated by cuttings or marcotting.